The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 We navigated our way to Baffin Bay with misty views of surrounding mountain tops with a dusting of snow.
 Further along, we had sneak peeks of glaciers as we sailed out of the Northwest Passage for Greenland.

-She will be missed, and it was a monumental moment; we spent the afternoon and evening with fellow passengers reminiscing about The Queen and sharing our gratitude for her reign, one of the longest-running monarchs in history.
+She will be missed, and it was a monumental moment.
+We spent the afternoon and evening with fellow passengers reminiscing about the Queen and sharing our gratitude for her reign, one of the longest-running monarchs in history.
 It gave us all a way of measuring the passage of time.
 It was a defining moment.

 This evening was spent in Lindstrom with our incredible team to keep us smiling, and we had some fun moments taking candid pics before we retired for the evening.